By Gary K. Clabaugh, Professor Emeritus, La Salle University

 Horace and his fellow tadpole nurturers wondered how they could be held responsible if the tadpoles were under their care only six and a half hours a day, five days a week, 180 days of the year.
 The rest of the time (and that was a great deal of time indeed), tadpoles were "cared for" at home by their frog mothers and fathers — if the later could even be found.

-About this time a Bullfrog-owned corporation took over the community nurturary where Horace worked.
-The bottom line was no longer tadpole nurturing but profit making.
+About this time a Bullfrog-owned and approved charter corporation took over the community nurturary where Horace worked.
+Despite strenuous denials, the bottom line was no longer tadpole nurturing but profit making.
 Changes were introduced but tadpole growth did not improve.
 In fact, fewer tadpoles blossomed than before.
 But at least the Bullfrogs were more content.

-Actually things were worse.
-Over the summer the nurturary had been taken over by a for-profit corporation and love of tadpoles was entirely absent.
-Improving tadpole measurements in order to make a profit was all that mattered.
+Actually, things were worse.
+Thanks to Bullfrog owned, for-profit management love of tadpoles was entirely absent.
+Making a profit was all that mattered.
 And because the Bullfrog set standards were impossibly difficult for damaged tadpoles, some nurturers started cheating.

 Horace would have none of that.
 He played by the rules and continued to do his best.
 "Worthwhile things are seldom easy," he would say to himself.
 But reality slowly smothered what was left of his hope.
 Finally, after a particularly discouraging day (and frogs aren’t easily discouraged), Horace just hopped sadly away, never to be seen again.